Flows on the PGL(V)-Hitchin component: The Hitchin component and Frenet curves

+The Hitchin component was introduced by Hitchin \cite{Hitchin}, who, using techniques from the theory of Higgs bundle, proved that $\Hit_V(S)$ is homeomorphic to $\Rbbb^{(2g-2)(n^2-1)}$.
+In the case when $\dim(V)=2$, $\Hit_V(S)$ is exactly the space of conjugacy classes of faithful representations from $\Gamma$ to $\PGL(V)$ with discrete image.
+These representations are precisely holonomy representations of hyperbolic structures on $S$.
+Thus, in this case, $\Hit_V(S)$ can be identified with the space $\mathcal{H}(S)$ of marked hyperbolic structures on $S$.

-\item We denote by $V$ an n-dimensional real vector space.
-We will be working with various basis of $V$ and will not make a preferred choice.
-Therefore we work with $\PSL(V)$ instead of $\PSL(n,\mathbb{R})$ and denote the Hitchin component by $\Hit_V(S)$.
-We consider the Hitchin component as a connected component of the representation variety $\mathrm{Hom}(\Gamma, \PSL(V))/\PGL(V)$.
-The reader can also consider the representation variety $\mathrm{Hom}(\Gamma, \PSL(V))/\PSL(V)$.
-Then, when $n$ is even, there will be two connected components homeomorphic to $\Hit(V)$, and our results apply to each component separately. \end{itemize}
+\begin{remark} We work with $\PGL(V)$ instead of $\PGL(n,\mathbb{R})$ in order to avoid fixing a basis of $V$.
+We consider the Hitchin component as a connected component of the representation variety $\mathrm{Hom}(\Gamma, \PGL(V))/\PGL(V)$.
+If prefered, the reader can also consider the representation variety $\mathrm{Hom}(\Gamma, \PSL(V))/\PSL(V)$.
+Then, when $n$ is even, there are two connected components homeomorphic to $\Hit_V(S)$, and our results apply to each component separately. \end{remark}